webmechanicx/radiogram/README.md

 5. You can implement CHECK BOX same way by adding yourself as a Contributor...

-##Usages: How do you initiate or expose
+##Usages: How can you initiate or expose

 **Example**